Lasers

 These lasers will cut any line in a color that you pre-select and identify as the cutting color.

-I attended an introductory laser cutting workshop, and left with...
+You attend an introductory laser cutting workshop, and leave with...

 Two laser cutting terms worth knowing: